 In the pages of the Rolling Stone

-Even though she wasn’t a musician, growing up Barbara Adams was all about music.
-At around 14 years old, while flipping through a copy of Rolling Stone magazine, she came across an add for Full Sail which sparked her interest in music production.
+Even though she wasn’t a musician, growing up, Barbara Adams was all about music.
+At around 14 years old, while flipping through a copy of Rolling Stone magazine, she came across an ad for Full Sail which sparked her interest in music production.
 As graduation grew closer, it wasn’t easy convincing her mother that audio engineering was what she wanted to do, but she was hooked on the idea of working in music production, and enrolling in Full Sail seemed to be the best route. “ Being fairly shy at that time in my life, I wasn’t comfortable going to a studio and trying to learn that way.
 I was more apt to learn in school.”
-“When I was 20, I finally had the opportunity to go to Full Sail and lets just say, I learned not to be so shy anymore.
+“When I was 20, I finally had the opportunity to go to Full Sail, and let’s just say, I learned not to be so shy anymore.
 I took every opportunity I could while I was there to get out and learn.
 When I graduated, I came home and started as an intern at a studio.”

 She’s been going ever since

 Following her graduation from Full Sail in 1995, Barbara started as an assistant engineer at Sonic Recording Studios in Philadelphia.
 Three years later, she found herself feeling stuck and very unhappy.
-While attending Full Sail, she had found her passion was in Live Sound and the studio life just wasn’t cutting it. “ I was thrilled when I started working with local bands at various clubs in the Philadelphia area.
+While attending Full Sail, she had found her passion was in Live Sound, and the studio life just wasn’t cutting it. “ I was thrilled when I started working with local bands at various clubs in the Philadelphia area.
 Around 1998 I got a job as monitor engineer at the Trocadero and moved to doing live sound full time.”
 “I love the challenges I face every show.
 It is what drives me to be better.
-This industry is constantly changing and in order to move forward, you have to adapt.
+This industry is constantly changing, and to move forward, you have to adapt.
 Although it is not given every time, one of the best things is to hear an audience member tell me how great the show I just mixed sounded.
-And band members who smile when they see me, because they know it’s going to be a great night.”
+And band members who smile when they see me because they know it’s going to be a great night.”

 Several years later, Barbara expanded on her education by receiving a Bachelor of Business Administration, Legal Studies & Entrepreneurship; Management from Temple University.
-“I had been working in the music industry for about 5 years and I was seeing a lot of the businesses I worked for being run very poorly.
+“I had been working in the music industry for about five years, and I was seeing a lot of the businesses I worked for being run very poorly.
 I decided to get a degree in business because of that.
 I think it helped me to understand entrepreneurship better.”

 During this time she was also working as a Monitor Engineer for Electric Factory Concerts.
 “In 2005 I left Electric Factory for a production manager and front of house position at a smaller club called Grape Street, while still freelancing with bands and various production companies.
 When Grape Street closed in 2008, I started at the Tin Angel. “ At the Tin Angel, I work every show we have which can vary week to week, but averages about 4 shows a week.”
 At World Cafe Live, where she’s worked since 2010, “I do mostly morning shows which can be private events, Live Connections sessions, or their weekly kid’s show.
 The kid’s show is one of my favorites because my son gets to come to work with me and helps me set up.”
-For the past 10 years Barbara has also been working freelance with DBS Audio and FSP Productions, doing mostly monitor mixing and system tech for festivals such as DC’s Jazzfest, Boston’s Summer Arts Festival, Appel Farm Festival, Bethlehem, PA’s Musikfest, and many other events.
+For the past ten years, Barbara has also been working freelance with DBS Audio and FSP Productions, doing monitor mixing and system tech for festivals such as DC’s Jazzfest, Boston’s Summer Arts Festival, Appel Farm Festival, Bethlehem, PA’s Musikfest, and many other events.

 Keep learning and keep forging on